ch-stark/pull-model-blog/pull-model-blog.md

 ```

 On the Hub cluster, create an ArgoCD cluster secret that represents the managed cluster.
-Note replace the cluster-name with the registered managed cluster name.
+**NOTE**: Replace the cluster-name with the registered managed cluster name.

 ```
 cat <<EOF | kubectl apply -f -